hanchon-live/evmos-signer/README.md

 # Evmos signer

-A typescript signer for the evmos networks, it supports `secp256k1` and `eth_secp256k1` signing.
+A typescript signer for the evmos networks, it supports `eth_secp256k1` signing.

 ## Requirements